raimilcruz/obsec-web/app/ObSecG/syntax.md

 - From an implementor perspective we define a single type (not a faceted type) (for instance String, Int, PasswordChecker)
 - From a client perspective, he consumes a security type.
-So it never uses directly on the facet, but after the creation of a security type.
+So it never uses directly the facet, but after the creation of a security type.
  The pairing of two types to form a security type has more meaning that we anticipate.
 - To remark the above point: THERE IS NO WAY of using an object without a